RedZONERROR/BReflection/README.md

 ## About This Fork

-This is a **custom fork** of the original BlackReflection library, completely rewritten and modernized for current development needs.
-We have removed all external dependencies and made significant improvements while maintaining the core functionality.
+BReflection is a modern Java reflection library, forked and completely rewritten from the original BlackReflection.
+This version has been modernized for current development needs with removed external dependencies and significant improvements while maintaining core functionality.

 ### Original Project Credits
 - **Original Author**: [Milk (CodingGay)](https://github.com/CodingGay)
 - **Original Repository**: [BlackReflection](https://github.com/CodingGay/BlackReflection)
 - **Original License**: Apache License 2.0

-### Why This Fork?
+### Why BReflection?

 The original BlackReflection used the package name `top.niunaijun.blackreflection`, which is widely used across many projects.
-To avoid conflicts and provide better isolation, we've created this custom version with:
+To avoid conflicts and provide better isolation, BReflection provides:

 - **Custom package name**: `red.blackreflection` (avoiding conflicts with the original)
 - **Modern toolchain**: Updated to latest Gradle, Java 17, and Android tools
 - **Independent development**: No external dependencies or JitPack requirements
 - **Local library support**: Easy to integrate as local JAR files

-## Major Changes in This Fork
+## Major Changes in BReflection

 ### 🔄 Package Rename
 - **Old Package**: `top.niunaijun.blackreflection`